Miaga-o/DiscreteNotes/Discrete_CH8.typ

 - Essentially, $prec.eq$ defines a sorting order for the strings depending on the comparative values of each character in the strings.
 - For instance, `"flag"` is related to `"flagged"` by $prec.eq$ according to the first condition, and `"flagged"` is related to `"flagger"` by $prec.eq$ by the second condition.
+Additionally, a null string would be related to "flag" by $prec.eq$ by the third condition.
-  - Thus, the resulting order would be `{"flag", "flagged", "flagger"}`
+  - Thus, the resulting order would be `{null, "flag", "flagged", "flagger"}`.
 - Additionally, notice how the set $A$ has another partial relation $R$.
-  This means that $prec.eq$ may only sort comparable elements, that is, when each character being related  to each other by $R$.
+  This means that $prec.eq$ may only sort comparable elements, that is, only elements related to each other by $R$.

 #definition([
   The partial order relation, $prec.eq$, outlined in *Theorem 8.5.1.*, is the *lexicographic order for $S$*